Law · Legal Information · Justice

-Being married to more than one person at the same time.
-This is a criminal offence in most countries.
+Being married to more than one person at the same time; a criminal offence in most jurisdictions.

 This is a criminal offence in most countries.